 It’s important to note that COVID-19 can also be spread by individuals who are asymptomatic or pre-symptomatic.
 This means that someone who has the virus but does not yet show symptoms can still spread it to others, including through food preparation.

-See also How to cook spinach in air fryer
+See also How long to cook raw chicken in slow cooker

 Given the potential for transmission, it is generally recommended that someone with COVID-19 should not cook for others in order to minimize the risk of spreading the virus.
 Instead, it is advisable for the individual to isolate themselves and avoid close contact with others until they have recovered and are no longer considered contagious.